LoheshM/Reinforcement-Learning-/README.md

-Certainly!
-Below is a detailed **README** content that you can include in your repository:

----

 # Multi-Armed Bandit & MDP-Based Pathfinding Agent

 This repository contains two key projects: a **Multi-Armed Bandit (MAB)** solution for article recommendation and an **MDP-based pathfinding agent** for navigating a grid using Monte Carlo and Value Iteration methods.
 The aim of these projects is to demonstrate reinforcement learning techniques and their application in real-world-like problems.